SrMatdroid/HyperPerf-/README.md

 The interface has three tabs: **Kernel**, **Tweaks**, and **Stats**.

-The language can be switched between Spanish and English using the buttons in the top right corner.
+The language can be switched between Spanish, English, and Russian (BETA) using the buttons in the top right corner.

 ---